Tour 360 Contacts

 As such, Suppliers must:

-• Implement effective internal controls to minimise the risk of breaching sanctions, and provide training and support to ensure their employees understand them and implement them effectively, particularly where their work involves international financial transfers or cross-border supply or purchase of products, technologies or services; and
+- Implement effective internal controls to minimise the risk of breaching sanctions or causing the Group to breach sanctions, and provide training and support to ensure their employees understand them and implement them effectively, particularly where their work involves sourcing from sanctioned territories, international financial transfers or cross-border supply or purchase of products, technologies or services; and

-• Inform the Group of any situation where they intend to supply goods or services to the Group originating from or transshipped through a territory which is under comprehensive US sanctions, or intend to make payments or supply Group products to/through any sanctioned territory or party.
+- Inform the Group of any situation where they intend to supply goods or services to the Group originating from or transshipped through a sanctioned territory or intend to make payments or supply Group products to/through any sanctioned territory or party.

 What are sanctions?